-Trumbull Property Fund is a REIT based fund, structured as a Delaware limited partnership that offers participation in an actively managed, primarily core portfolio of equity real estate.
-Its goal is to exceed, net of fees, the NFI-ODCE index over a full market cycle.
+Trumbull Property Fund is a REIT based fund, structured as a Delaware limited partnership that offers participants an actively managed core portfolio of primarily equity real estate investments, located in the United States.
+Its return objective is to outperform the NFI-ODCE over a full market cycle.